The Tale of Bodies, Souls and Machines by Marcin Gokieli

 However, collective reading or reading in the public disclaims discretion.
 There is nothing more indiscreet, says Barthes, than to see someone reading with their lips moving seamlessly.

-"The Tale Of Bodies, Souls And Machines" is an unusual story about the duality of body and soul, whose narrative structure is divided in two parallel series, which merge and split again with different endings.
+"The Tale of Bodies, Souls and Machines" is an unusual story about the duality of body and soul, whose narrative structure is divided in two parallel series, which merge and split again with different endings.
 Readers' decision is crucial in designing the text.
 Such a changeable situation, known since Cortasar wrote "Hopscotch" and Pavic “Dictionary of the Khazars", encouraged post-modern reluctance of linearity, and radicalized fragmentation and complexity of hypertext.
-Rafaela Drazic supplemented the fantastic content of the story with illustration, thus creating an artistic object - a book that is richly and entirely illustrated with minimal individual solutions.
-Everything is divided and layered.

 * Marcin Gokieli, author of the tale

 Graduated in philosophy at the Warsaw University (MA dissertation on Alasdair MacIntyre's virtue theory) in 1999.
-Expects to obtain his PhD at the same institution this year (dissertation on semantics and metaphysics in the Language of Thought theory), having been to Indiana University, Bloomington, and Rutgers University, New Brunswick, in the meantime.
+Expects to obtain his PhD at the same institution (dissertation on semantics and metaphysics in the Language of Thought theory).

 He is working and publishing philosophical papers on meaning theory, cognitive psychology, naturalistic approach to the mind, modality, and the ethical theory.